A Clockwork Orange

 Yet put aside the “meaning” of A Clockwork Orange for a bit,

 and just enjoy it for the prose.
-Burgess is one of the great heirs
+Burgess is one of the great

-bastard though dry.”
+winter bastard though dry.”

-I have elsewhere suggested that conceptual fiction, which plays
+I have elsewhere suggested that conceptual fiction, which

-alternative to fiction that experiments with words.
+an alternative to fiction that experiments with words.
 Yet here

 Burgess delivers both, and in full measure.
 This author may